 Companies like Netflix use floating licenses (a.k.a concurrent licenses) to regulate account sharing.
 A floating license limits the number of simultaneous streams without respect to how many user profiles a plan has.

 For example, a user can have five profiles on Netflix, but the plan level dictates how many devices can stream simultaneously.
 A Premium plan supports up to four simultaneous streams, which is the most available.
 Five people can’t stream at once even though there are five available profiles.

 Beyond choosing the correct licensing option for the platform, companies can be proactive about the issue by using automated software to scan for users that could abuse the system.
-Red Points’ Digital Rights Violation platform can find when account credentials or activation codes are sold online so brands can keep piracy under control.
+Red Points’ digital rights management software can find when account credentials or activation codes are sold online so brands can keep piracy under control.
 With the right combination of tools and customer awareness, brands can minimize the impact of account abuse.